-Cabell Huntington Hospital is a regional referral center offering a multitude of services including a Level II joint trauma center, a Level III Neonatal Intensive Care Unit, an oncology center, a Burn Intensive Care Unit and pediatric, surgical and medical intensive care units.
-Cabell Huntington is affiliated with the Marshall University Schools of Medicine and Pharmacy.
+Cabell Huntington Hospital is a regional referral center offering a multitude of services including: level II trauma center, level III neonatal center, oncology center, burn unit, pediatric, surgical, and medical intensive care units.
+Cabell is affiliated with Marshall University Schools of Medicine and Pharmacy.

-The resident is required to complete 12 months of practice experience rotations during the residency for successful completion.
+The resident is required to complete twelve (12) months of practice experience rotations during their residency for successful completion.
 Rotations are determined by program requirements, resident’s interests and personal and professional goals for completing their residency program.

 Residents are expected to function independently and demonstrate proficiency throughout the rotation as documented on evaluations.
-Preceptors are responsible for ensuring that rotation and program goals and objectives are met through specific activities to be completed during the rotation as well as providing mentorship and teaching the principles of pharmacy practice through incorporation of the four teaching models (instructing, modeling, coaching, and facilitating).
+Preceptors are responsible for ensuring rotation and program goals.
+Objectives are met through specific activities to be completed during the rotation, such as providing mentorship and teaching the principles of pharmacy practice through incorporation of the four teaching models (instructing, modeling, coaching, and facilitating).
 The preceptor is responsible for providing the resident with the rotation syllabus, establishing a schedule and providing ongoing feedback and timely evaluations.
 In the event a rotation does not have a pharmacy preceptor, the primary preceptor will be designated by the RPD with the secondary preceptor being a pharmacy preceptor representative.

 The resident is responsible for communicating any scheduling conflicts, absences or issues concerning the rotation to the rotation preceptor and residency program director in a timely manner.
 The resident is expected to contact the rotation preceptor prior to starting the rotation to establish the expectations and goals for the rotation.

-Core/required: Core rotations are 5-week rotations that provide the resident with essential skills that will meet the required goals and objectives of the residency program.
-Core rotations also offer the resident the opportunity to gain experience in diverse patient populations, a variety of disease states and a complex range of patient problems.
-Core rotations also provide the resident with the skills needed to perform independent learning on an elective rotation.
+Core/required: Core rotations are five-week-long rotations that will provide the resident with essential skills that will meet the required goals and objectives of the residency program.
+Core rotations will also provide the resident the ability to gain experience in diverse patient populations, a variety of disease states and a range of complexity of patient problems.
+The core rotations will also provide the resident with the skills needed to perform as an independent learning on an elective rotation.

-Elective: Elective rotations are either 2.5- or 5-week rotations that are offered to a resident to promote additional experience in an area of interest that will meet the resident's personal goals and objectives.
+Elective: Elective rotations are either 2.5 or 5-week-long rotations that are offered to a resident to promote additional experience in an area of interest that will meet the residents personal goals and objectives.
 Certain core rotations must be completed prior to assignment of an elective rotation.
 Non-pharmacy preceptor rotations are not to be assigned prior to January, unless discussed with the RPD.
-No more than one-third of the twelve-month residency program may deal with a specific patient population or practice area.
+No more than one-third of the 12 month residency program may deal with a specific patient population or practice area.

-The PGY-1 residency program at Cabell Huntington Hospital will develop the resident into a well-rounded practitioner by providing experience in a variety of practice areas.
-Extensive clinical pharmacy services within a progressive environment provide the resident with active clinical preceptorship in internal medicine, family practice, pediatrics, surgery, trauma, neonatal, oncology, infectious disease, nutrition, geriatrics, home health, drug information, ambulatory care and other specialties.
+The PGY1 residency program at Cabell Huntington Hospital will develop the resident into a well-rounded practitioner by providing experience in a variety of practice areas.
+Extensive clinical pharmacy services within a progressive environment provide the resident with active clinical preceptorship in internal medicine, pediatrics, surgery, trauma, neonatal, infectious disease, nutrition, geriatrics, drug information, ambulatory care and others.